10 – I Had A Dream

 We close out our top 10 John Sebastian songs list with the songwriter’s most famous song of his career.
 Some would argue that many of his Lovin’ Spoonful hits were more popular, but as far as mass cultural success and pop culture status, it’s hard to surpass the popularly of the song “Welcome Back.”
 This was a perfect moment in pop culture history.
 A television show that would become a massive hit while launching the career of one of the biggest movie stars of all time in John Travolta.
 Additionally it would turn the spotlight on a longtime comic named Gabe Kaplan giving him the big show business break he so deserved.
 And of course there was the theme song written by John Sebastian.

-The television show had originally been set to be called just Kotter.
-However, when those involved in producing the show were presented with John Sebastian’s theme song, they were so blown away by the tune, they changed the name of the show to Welcome Back Kotter.
+The television show had originally been set to be called Kotter.
+However, when those involved in producing the show were presented with John Sebastian’s theme song, the tune so blew them away, they changed the name of the show to Welcome Back Kotter.
 Everyone knew they had a hit on their hands.
 John Sebastian’s theme song was released as a single once the television show became an instant success.
 The single “Welcome Back Kotter,” would hit number one on both the Billboard Hot 100 and Cashbox music charts in 1976.
 Ten years earlier John Sebastian had also hit number one in 1966 with his Lovin’ Spoonful hit “Summer in the City.”

 The song “Welcome Back,” would become the only number one hit of John Sebastian’s solo career.
 It was also his only top 40 hit as the songwriter only had three songs from his solo album chart on the Billboard Hot 100.
 Nonetheless, it was a big one.
 A song that has resonated over the years into a cultural saying as a song to welcome anyone back from from wherever, if you know what I mean.
 To have a song become so popular that it becomes a musical saying or reaction in society is the dream of any songwriter.
 A dream come true for the brilliant John Sebastian.